 In 2018, the Commission conducted a consultation process on patient safety and quality improvement in primary health care.
 The Consultation Report – Patient safety and quality improvement in primary health care July 2018 summarises the findings.

-If you are unavailable to attend one of the consultation workshops but wish to be part of the consultation process, you are encouraged to participate in the survey.
-The survey covers topics that are being explored during the workshops.
+If you are unavailable to attend one of the consultation workshops but wish to be part of the consultation process, please complete the appropriate survey:

 Anyone involved in accessing and/or the delivery of primary health care services is invited to attend a workshop.
 Interested participants may be, but are not limited to primary health care providers, practice managers, patients, carers, policy makers and relevant health service organisations.